aws-samples/aws-stepfunction-sagemakerprocessingjob-deploynotebooks/README.md

 7. Set the environment variables Example: export AWS_DEFAULT_REGION=us-west-1, export AWS_ACCESS_KEY_ID=your access key id, export AWS_SECRET_ACCESS_KEY=your access key
 8. Provide executable permission , **chmod +x deploy.sh**
 9. Execute script **./deploy.sh**
-10. Login to the AWS Console, Goto Step functions, Statemachines.
+10. Login to the AWS Console, Goto Step Functions, Statemachines.
 You would be able to see state machine created dynamically based on the information from config.yml.

 ## User-Experience